livingdocsIO/documentation/reference-docs/project-config/content_types.md

 ## Teaser Previews

 You can configure teaser previews for this content-type that are displayed on the publish panel, e.g. how an article will look like when referenced from the start page.
+This is useful for your editors to see the provided metadata in the real, visual context.

 The schema is as follows:
 ```javascript